Golfimbulls/Department-14/Discord Bot/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any questions or want to reach out, contact me at https://discord.gg/eWp5GCTVUy
+If you have any questions or want to reach out, contact d14 at https://discord.gg/eWp5GCTVUy OR The eg twitter https://twitter.com/evolutionG235

 ## Acknowledgments
-- Thanks to everyone who has contributed to this project.
+- Thanks to everyone who has contributed to this project. and are partnar- https://twitter.com/BitriverTV Check them out on twitter and give a follow!!!!!

 - Special thanks to [OpenAI](https://openai.com/) for the language model assistance.